david-lyu-se/cet-test-plugin/README.md

+# WIP
+- Need to add help keys
+- Need to add P key to file picker
+- Need to add cmds to rsync

 # We want:
 # - to check if file exists in ~/.cet-wp-plugins ✔️
 #  - If not create file environment.json ✔️